Resources on De-Stigmatizing Language

-Language matters, and research shows that stigmatizing language contributes to barriers for people experiencing substance use disorder to access services.
-The following resources provide information about moving towards bias-free language and discuss the ongoing shifts in language related to substance use disorder.
+Language and images matter, and research shows that stigmatizing language/images contributes to barriers for people experiencing substance use disorder to access services.
+The following resources provide information about moving towards de-stigmatizing language/imagery and discuss ongoing shifts as these topics relate to substance use disorder.

 Asking Demographic Questions in Research